StuartMacKay/checklisting/README.rst

 publishing news of recent observations.

-A similar database could be used for any purpose - analysing observations for conservation, environmental managment or education.
+A similar database could be used for any purpose - analysing observations for conservation, environmental management or education.
 Aggregating the observations with the crawlers makes this task a lot easier.

 Related projects